-Too cold to play outside?
-(Yes, Minnesota, we know you have cold winters!)
-Great Wolf Lodge has you covered!
-With amazing things like an indoor waterpark that is 84 degrees year round, it’s also a haven from hot summers.
-Relax in Crooked Creek, a winding lazy river, let the tots splash around the multi-level Fort Mackenzie (surrounded by well-placed tables and lounge chairs for the parents), test your balance on the Wolf Rider Wipeout and coax the whole family to take the River Canyon Run, a tube ride with an interactive Splash Cinema.
+Whether it's too hot or too cold, the Great Wolf Lodge's indoor waterpark that is 84 degrees year round.
+Relax in Crooked Creek, a winding lazy river or let the tots splash around the multi-level Fort Mackenzie which recently got upgraded to included smaller-kiddo sized water slides and is surrounded by well-placed tables and lounge chairs for the parents.
+You can also test your balance on the Wolf Rider Wipeout and coax the whole family to take the River Canyon Run, a tube ride with an interactive Splash Cinema.

 video: Amber Guetebier